canonical/mysql-k8s-operator/README.md

 ![tests](https://github.com/canonical/mysql-operator/actions/workflows/run-tests.yaml/badge.svg)

 ## Description

 The [MySQL](https://www.mysql.com/) operator provides an open-source relational database management system (RDBMS).
 This repository contains a Juju Charm for deploying MySQL on Kubernetes clusters.

+*Note:* This MySQL charm does not currently implement clustering.
+Therefore, scaling up with `juju scale-application` will result in multiple units with the same users and passwords, but no data synchronization.

 ## Usage